Monday 19 November 2018 at 6.30 The Sydney Room

 The mobile Post Office Van will be in Bury outside the Village Hall between 11.00 - 12.00 on Mondays and Thursdays.

 Nextdoor is an online service that enables communities to communicate among neighbours and build stronger neighbourhoods.
-Recently, a new local group was established for Bury and the surrounding area by Dave Nelson.
+A local group was established for Bury and the surrounding area by Dave Nelson.

 On Nextdoor, members can:

 - Share local recommendations (plumbers, electricians, babysitters, etc.)